-Prehistoric Humans are Likely to Have Formed Sex Networks to Avoid Inbreeding
+Prehistoric Humans are Likely to Have Formed Mating Networks to Avoid Inbreeding

 Early humans seem to have recognized the dangers of inbreeding at least 34,000 years ago, and developed surprisingly sophisticated social and mating networks to avoid it, new research has found.